High Speed 2: Expenditure

-£40.5 billion (nominal prices) had been spent on the whole project up to April 2025, as confirmed in a government report in July 2025.
-The government allocated a further £25.3 billion to be spent on the project between 2026 and 2030.
+£44.2 billion (nominal prices) had been spent on the whole project up to March 2026, as confirmed in a government report in May 2026.
+In 2025, the government allocated £25.3 billion to be spent on the project between 2026 and 2030.

 Wales' classification

-HS2's classification as an "England and Wales" project had been criticised by MPs, Plaid Cymru and past Welsh Government ministers, arguing that HS2's classification over Wales has little justification.
-They argue this is because there is no dedicated high-speed or conventional infrastructure of HS2 planned in Wales and minimal HS2 services to the north of Wales.
-A DfT study detailed that HS2 was forecasted to have a "negative economic impact on Wales", as well as on Bristol in England.
+HS2's classification as an "England and Wales" project and the lack of consequential funding to Wales has been criticised by MPs, Plaid Cymru, Welsh Government and its ministers, and first ministers of Wales.
+A DfT study detailed that HS2 was forecast to have a "negative economic impact on Wales" overall, negatively impacting South Wales as well as the west of England, while it would deliver benefits to North Wales.

-Rail infrastructure is not devolved to Wales, therefore devolved authorities are entitled to less of the Barnett Formula, when funding is increased to the devolved administrations in proportion to an increase in funding for England or, in this case, England and Wales.
+Rail infrastructure is not devolved to Wales, therefore devolved authorities are entitled to less of the Barnett formula when funding is increased to the devolved administrations in proportion to an increase in funding for England or, in this case, England and Wales.
 The Welsh Government has stated that it wants its "fair share" from HS2's billions in funding, which the Welsh Government stated would be roughly £5 billion in 2020.
-By February 2020 the Welsh government received £755 million in HS2-linked funding, with the UK Government stating it was "investing record amounts in Wales' railway infrastructure" and that the Welsh government has actually received a "significant uplift" in Barnett-based funding due to the UK Government's increased funding of HS2.
+By February 2020, the Welsh government had received £755 million in HS2-linked funding, with the UK Government stating it was "investing record amounts in Wales' railway infrastructure" and that the Welsh government has actually received a "significant uplift" in Barnett-based funding due to the UK Government's increased funding of HS2.
 Simon Hart, Secretary of State for Wales, stated that Network Rail would invest £1.5 billion in Wales' railways between 2019 and 2024.

 Following the cancelling of Phase 2, Wales' estimated claim was reduced to £3.9 billion.
-Mark Drakeford while as First Minister considered legal action in the courts over the issue, however following his replacement, the Welsh Government dropped their calls for legal action.
-While in June 2024, the Welsh Government reduced the claimed figure to £350 million, stating difficulties with estimating the consequential.
-Labour's Shadow Secretary of State for Wales, Jo Stevens, claimed HS2 is "no longer in existence", when questioned on Wales' funding issue.
+In 2023, First Minister Mark Drakeford considered legal action in the courts over the issue, but following his replacement the Welsh Government dropped their calls for legal action.
+In June 2024, the Welsh Government reduced the claimed figure to £350 million, stating difficulties with estimating the consequential.